Fluor delivered multiple projects at the Escondida mine, 3,200 meters above sea level in the Chilean Andes Mountains.

 Fluor’s safety record included 3.75 million safe work hours on two occasions.
 This project was the first Mining & Minerals project to receive Fluor’s prestigious Project Excellence Award.
 The Sulphide Leach Project was completed in 2006, one month ahead of schedule and within 1.5 percent of Fluor’s feasibility study estimate.
 New technological developments allowed Escondida to process low-grade ore.

 As part of the Sulphide Leach Project, Escondida pioneered the use of desalination for process water in this arid region of Chile.
-Water supply comes from the 500-litre-per-second desalination plant constructed by Fluor at the Escondida port site in Coloso.
+Water supply originates from the 500-litre-per-second desalination plant constructed by Fluor at the Escondida port site in Coloso.
 Water is pumped through a 24-inch, 167-kilometer pipeline with four intermediate 12,000-horsepower pumping stations on the route from sea level at the port to an altitude of 3,200 meters at the mine site.
 During construction of Sulphide Leach, the project achieved 7 million hours without an OSHA lost-time incident – a Chilean record.